 - Pour/spoon the batter into the liners.
 Fill only 2/3 full to avoid baking over the sides.
 Bake for 20-22 minutes, or until a toothpick inserted in the center comes out clean.
 For around 35 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
 Allow the cupcakes to cool completely before frosting.

 - Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
-Add 5 and 1/2 cups confectioners’ sugar, the heavy cream, 1 and 3/4 teaspoons chai spice mix, vanilla extract, and a pinch of salt with the mixer running on low.
-Increase to high speed and beat for 2 minutes.
+Stop the mixer and add 5 and 1/2 cups (660g) confectioners’ sugar, the heavy cream, 1 and 3/4 teaspoons chai spice mix, the vanilla extract, and a pinch of salt.
+Beat on low speed for 30 seconds, then increase to high speed and beat for 2 minutes.
 If frosting looks curdled or greasy, it’s best to beat in more confectioners’ sugar to smooth it out.
-Beat in up to 1/2 cup more confectioners’ sugar to smooth out if needed.
+Beat in up to 1/2 cup (60g) more confectioners’ sugar to smooth out if needed.
 If frosting seems too thick to pipe or spread, beat in another Tablespoon (15ml) of cream.
 Taste and beat in another pinch of salt if frosting is too sweet.

 - Frost cooled cupcakes and serve.
 I used Wilton 8B piping tip, stuck a cinnamon stick in some of them, and sprinkled with a mix of the remaining chai spice mix and a pinch of granulated sugar.

 - Cover and store leftovers in the refrigerator for up to 5 days.

 - Make Ahead Instructions: An easy way to get a head start is to prepare the chai spice mix and steep the milk/tea 1 day ahead of time (steps 1 and 2).
 Cupcakes can be made ahead 1 day in advance, covered, and stored in the refrigerator.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.